mrstallion/fchat-rising/readme.md

     *    Open conversation dialog for typing in a character name

+## How to Set Up Ads

+1. Open a conversation channel of your preference, such as `#LFRP`
+1. Click `Tab Settings`
+1. Enter one or more `Channel Auto-Posting Ads`
+1. Click `Save settings`
+1. Click `Auto-Post Ads`

 ## FAQ

+1. The more information you have in your profile (non-custom kinks in particular), the better the matching will be.
 1. Non-binary gender preference matches rely on kink preferences.
-1. 'Underage' kink is considered to apply to characters aged 16 or above.
-1. 'Ageplay' kink is considered to apply to characters aged 16 or below.
+1. 'Underage' kink is considered to apply to characters aged 16 or above; 'ageplay' kink is considered to apply to characters aged 16 or below.
 1. 'Older characters' and 'younger characters' kink preferences are interpreted as age difference of 5+ years.